Mauritius: Mauritius Island

-Mauritius is 2000 km off the southeast coast of Africa, between latitudes 19°58.8'S and 20°31.7'S and longitudes 57°18.0'E and 57°46.5'E. It is 65 km long and 45 km wide.
+Mauritius is 1100 nmi off the southeast coast of Africa, between latitudes 19°58.8'S and 20°31.7'S and longitudes 57°18.0'E and 57°46.5'E. It is 65 km long and 45 km wide.
 Its land area is 1864.8 km2.
 The island is surrounded by more than 150 km of white sandy beaches, and the lagoons are protected from the open sea by the world's third-largest coral reef, which surrounds the island.
 Just off the Mauritian coast lie some 49 uninhabited islands and islets, several of which have been declared natural reserves for endangered species.

 Mauritius Island (Mauritian Creole: Lil Moris; Île Maurice, /fr/) is relatively young geologically, having been created by volcanic activity some 8 million years ago.
 Together with Saint Brandon, Réunion, and Rodrigues, the island is part of the Mascarene Islands.
 These islands emerged as a result of gigantic underwater volcanic eruptions that happened thousands of kilometres to the east of the continental block made up of Africa and Madagascar.
 They are no longer volcanically active and the hotspot now rests under Réunion Island.

 Mauritius is encircled by a broken ring of mountain ranges, varying in height from 300 to 800 metres above sea level.
-The land rises from coastal plains to a central plateau where it reaches a height of 670 m; the highest peak is in the south-west, Piton de la Petite Rivière Noire at 828 m.
+The land rises from coastal plains to a central plateau where it reaches a height of 670 m.
+The highest peak is in the south-west, Piton de la Petite Rivière Noire at 828 m.
 Streams and rivers speckle the island, many formed in the cracks created by lava flows.